Introduction to Jira Issue

 After clicking on the create button, we get the following screen for reference.
 See the below screenshot as follows:

-For confirmation, we can click on the view issue button and get a new screen, as shown in the following screenshot.
+For confirmation, we can click the view issue button and get a new screen, as shown in the following screenshot.

 We know that an issue can have subtasks, or we can say that issues are aligned with parent issues.
-In other words, we can say that it divides the task into smaller parts to make easy development from a developer’s perspective.
+In other words, we can say that it divides the task into smaller parts to make it easy development from a developer’s perspective.

 Jira provides the functionality to rank the issues as per priority.

-The main advantage of ranking is that team or we can see the next aligned task within the sprint.
+The main advantage of ranking is that team, or we can see the next aligned task within the sprint.

 - Transition Issues: Changing issues shows progress across your work process.
 To change the subject starting with one section and then onto the next, drag an issue and spot it in its new segment.